The Appraisal Waiver: What Home Buyers Should Know

-The home appraisal is an important step when you’re buying a home.
+The home appraisal is an important step during the home buying process.
 It’s a way to make sure that you’re not paying more for a home than what it’s worth.

 The downside to an appraisal is that in-person options aren’t cheap, and buyers are the ones who pay for them.
 An in-person appraisal can also slow down a home sale, especially if an appraiser determines that a home is worth less than what buyers have agreed to pay for it.

 Because of this, some buyers might ask for an appraisal waiver, allowing them to purchase a home without an inspection by an appraiser.
-This will save you money, but is it a smart move?
+This option could save you money, but is it a smart move?
 It depends on how worried you are that you’ll overpay for your new home.

 What Is An Appraisal Waiver?

-An appraisal waiver shortens the appraisal process.
+An appraisal waiver shortens this process.
 Buyers who qualify for a waiver can skip the in-person appraiser visit.
 Instead, lenders will use data provided by an automated underwriting system to determine the value of the home being sold.
-This will include prices from nearby home sales and any past sales data from the home the buyer is purchasing.
-This will save buyers both the cost of paying for an appraisal and the time involved in scheduling an in-person appraisal.
+This information will include prices from nearby home sales, also called real estate comps, and any past sales data from the home the buyer is purchasing.

 The challenge is that not all buyers and homes will qualify for an appraisal waiver.
 And lenders are under no obligation to grant their buyers one.
 One of the reasons why an appraisal waiver can be denied is if the lender has any reason to believe that an in-person appraisal is needed.
 That gives lenders wide discretion in determining who qualifies for an appraisal waiver and who doesn’t.